History of Lithuania (1219–1295): Galicia–Volhynia Treaty

 Some evidence suggests that Lithuanians began combining their forces at the dawn of the 13th century.
 For example, in 1207, soldiers were recruited across Lithuania to fight the German religious orders, and in 1212, Daugirutis' treaty with Novgorod shows that he exerted some degree of influence over a vast area.
-During the first twenty years of the 13th century, Lithuanians organized some thirty military expeditions to Livonia, Russia, and Poland.
+During the first twenty years of the 13th century, Lithuanians organized some thirty military expeditions to Livonia, Rus', and Poland.
 Historian Tomas Baranauskas argues that a Lithuanian state could be said to exist as early as 1183.

 However, the first conclusive evidence that the Balts were uniting is considered to be the treaty with Galicia–Volhynia signed in 1219.
 The treaty's signatories include 21 Lithuanian dukes; it specifies that five of those were elder and thus took precedence over the remaining sixteen.
 Presumably, the eldest Duke was Živinbudas, since his name was mentioned first.
 Mindaugas, despite his youth, and his brother Dausprungas, are listed among the elder dukes.
 That would imply that they inherited their titles.

 The treaty is important for several reasons.
 It shows that the Lithuanian Dukes were co-operating; the signatories include Dukes who ruled lands such as Samogitia, which probably had no contact with Galicia–Volhynia.
 Their participation implies a perception of common interest, an indication of a nascent state.
 However, the designation of five Dukes as "elder" shows that the process of unification was still in transition.
 The inclusion of 21 Dukes indicates that the various lands in Lithuania were powerful and semi-independent.
 Historians consider the treaty an interesting documentation of the long and complex process of a state's formation.
 The progress of unification was uneven; for example, after the deaths of Dukes Daugirutis in 1213 and Stekšys in 1214, fewer raids were organized by Lithuanians.